Trade Union for Theatre and Media Finland, Teme

 You can keep yourself up to date and get fresh information on all current guestions and, for instance, law amendments in your own field.
-The Meteli magazine is published four times a year and a membership-e-mail weekly.
+The article of eMeteli magazine and a membership-email are published weekly.

 The above-mentioned membership benefits and services are available to all members of the seven unions in the Teme.
 The member unions are intensively cooperating with the Teme and among themselves on questions of theatre, dance and film policy and in making statements on, for instance, law amendments.

 Union of Dance and Circus Artists Finland

 The Union has since 1937 been working as a trade union, a cultural organization and a moulder of public opinion.
 On the international level, the union is an active member of the International Federation of Actors (FIA) and the Nordiska Skådespelarrådet (NSR, ie the Council of Scandinavian Actors).
-There are almost 980 members in the organization.
+There are 1130 members in the organization.
 Most of them live in the Helsinki region About 80 per cent of the members are self-employed, or work as freelancers with short employment contracts.
 The union actively cooperates with the most important organizations in the field of culture, such as the Finnish Dance Information Centre, the Dance Arena, the Dance Health Finland, the Room for Dance Society and the Helsinki International Ballet Competition.

-Union of Film and Media Employees Finland
+Film and Media Professionals Finland

-Union of Lighting, Sound and Video Designers Finland
+Lighting, Sound and Video Designers in Finland

 Theatre, Film and Television Designers